User Input and LCD

 Numerical Output

 This module also exists in Ben’s computer and is very similarly designed.
-It’s a simple seven-segment display that can show an 8-bit value in different representations and interpretations.
+It’s a simple seven-segment display that can show an 8-bit value in different representations.

 On the bottom is a fast 555 timer connected to a 74LS161 4-bit binary counter.
 This is used to quickly switch between the four displays.
 What this means is that really only one of the four digits is being displayed at once, but it quickly switches between them so that it looks like all of them are lit constantly.
 This is also called “multiplexing”.

-In the middle you can then see the last part of the display driver: The combinational logic.
-The inputs are the value to be displayed, the number of the currently lit digit and the selected display mode.
+In the middle, you can then see the last part of the display driver: The combinational logic.
+The inputs are the value to be displayed, the index of the currently lit digit, and the selected display mode.
 From that, you can determine which segments of the digit should be lit, which are the outputs of the combinational circuit.
 Instead of creating a circuit out of logic gates, it’s possible to use a ROM (read-only-memory) chip and store the correct outputs for each combination of inputs in the memory.
-Here I used an AT28C64B ROM chip.
+Here, I used an AT28C64B ROM chip.

 Continued in Part 5.